Thanks again to Jim Walker for his very interesting presentation on mounting techniques for our photos.

 Our meeting will include:

-Your images for the assignments must be emailed by noon on Friday, August 31st to be included in the slide shows.
-For details on how to submit photos including formats and titles go to our How To Sumbit page.
+Your images for the assignment must be emailed by noon on Friday, September 28th to be included in the slide show.
+For details on how to submit photos including formats and titles go to our How to Submit page.